mikejoh/devstack-on-kvm/README.md

 ## 🗒️ Important notes

+It'll take some time for the Devstack installation to complete, please run `sudo virsh console devstack01` to follow the installation.
+Press `Ctrl+5` to exit the console.

 Info on how to perform configuration cusomization when installing Devstack check [this](https://github.com/openstack/devstack/blob/master/doc/source/configuration.rst) out.

 ## 🏃 Getting started